Saket37/Expense-Tracker/README.md

   your preference.
 - **Offline First:** All data is stored locally on your device using a Room database, ensuring full functionality without an internet connection.
+- **Navigation Animations:** All screens have a transition effect.
+- **Duplicate Entry:** The entry for expenses supports duplicate data entry detection and will notify the user that they have already entered this value.
+The time range for duplicate entry is 5 minutes.

 ## Architecture & Tech Stack